Lukamanvelidze/B2-EdgeAI/README.md

 # B2-EdgeAI
 programming project of group B2 in EdgeAI

+this readme file is meant for the participants of the group.

 step 1.
 use frame extractor in validate/S02 and validate/S05 file to transform video to png files.